Tioukay/delarue.github.io/final/README.md

  If you select a UserID and a month, then you'll be able to see when these users entered or quit the office.

- However, the *Resume* button doesn't work.
-The request worked in the **request.sql** file, but there are conflicts in **node.js**.
-It's probably due to the view creation which apparently won't work.
-But it's just a supposition.
-I can create static views to solve this problem, but it looses all its interest if the month isn't gave by the user.

- It surely due to syntax aspects.
+The **Resume** button will sum up all the moves from all workers.
+Then the analyze button, with a month selected, will show you how many hours this worker was here.

  I learned AngularJS thanks to Youtube videos, and during the tutorial, I've learnts how to add something.
 That's why there is an **Add row** column.
-But I didn't finished it: nothing is send to the database.
+But I didn't finished it: nothing is sent to the database.

  It should be really easy to implement (complete the function in **app.js** and create the request in **server.js**).
 But due to a cruel lack of time (exams revisons and a big project that I was supposed to deliver) I couldn't implement it.